alext100/refactor-exercises/1-naming-and-ubiquitous-language/exercises.md

 Given a customer chooses a DeliveryWindow that is available for their address, When the customer submits the PickupRequest,
-Then the system creates the PickupRequest successfully, And the system confirms the scheduled pickup time within the chosen DeliveryWindow.
+Then the system creates the PickupRequest successfully, And the system confirms the scheduled pickup window within the chosen DeliveryWindow.

 Scenario: Reject PickupRequest outside carrier service area

 Given a customer chooses a DeliveryWindow that is outside the carrier's service area, When the customer submits the PickupRequest,
-Then the system rejects the request and explains why, And the system suggests alternative available windows.
+Then the system rejects the request and explains why, And the system suggests alternative available pickup windows.

 Scenario: Notify carrier of scheduled pickup

 Given a scheduled PickupRequest,
-When the system confirms the pickup time,
+When the system confirms the pickup time window,
 Then the system sends a notification to the carrier with the pickup details.
 ```